phsh/flaming-tyrion/TravelLog.md

 The next place was more of a restaurant, we were placed not in the vicinity of the other guests.
 We drank a hot sake, and watched the scenary, one japanese guest was crazy drunk, and that group when we left was a little embarreced.
 There wasn't that many people in that restaurant so we left and tried another place.

 * Shouting at the tv with crazy japanese, sake, not soo much, was kind of saticified, more fun dancing with the people than drinking more.
+Right away we entered we knew that we had hit the jackpot.
+We had found a quintessentional japanese bar with real japanese buisnessmen, who were crazy and drunk.
+They were all shouting at the tv, where they were showing some japanese music videos, and they sang with the songs.
+I had never seen or heard of those songs, but there is no try it is only a do!
+So into the song I went, and sang with my hearths content.
+The friendlyness of the people and there lack of critisium of my butchering of their classics songs, made the whole experience even better.
+I made a short term friends, and had a blast.
+We ordered some hot sake, but I was very saticfied so no more sake.
+And I believe that I made the correct choise as my friends continued down that path...

 * Klondyke Highball: Whisky bar, beer and serano (Facebook), beer